What's the story so far?

 In 2000, Lisa became a mom and set Love Riot on a continuing hiatus.
 But inspired by her baby girl, she ad Mikel, who had also had a child with his wife, set about writing songs for children.
 Needing a new name to work under that reflected a young and different perspective, Lisa's husband Miles created an anagram out of Lisa and Mikel.
 Borrowing an 'h', Milkshake became the duo's new musical venture.
 After recording the debut album Happy Songs in 2002, Lisa and Mikel appeared in two music videos created by Noggin for Jack's Big Music Show.
 They were asked to be part of Jamarama, and the duet soon became a quartet, touring with other kindie acts Dan Zanes and Laurie Berkner.
 Since then, Milkshake has been featured on PBS KIDS, Nick Jr., and Discovery Kids and recorded five award-winning albums for kids, including 2010's Grammy-nominated Great Day CD.

-Nowadays, Lisa keeps busy doing voiceovers, hosting Young At Heart, her radio show for families, playing with Milkshake and working as a teaching artist in Maryland, Virginia and DC schools.
+Nowadays, Lisa keeps busy doing voiceovers, playing with Milkshake and working as a teaching artist in Maryland, Virginia and DC schools.